 You will need a 12-quart (or larger) stock pot.

 Line a large sheet pan with parchment.
 Place the onions, carrots, celery and fennel.
-Roast in a 350-degree oven for 45 minutes until vegetables begin to brown (not burn).
+Roast in a 350-degree oven for 45 minutes or until vegetables are dark golden brown (not burnt).

 Add vegetables to stock pot.
 Cover with cold water and bring to boil.
 (The water should reach within 2-3 inches of the top of the stock pot.)